Apartment Application Process

 This extends to previous property managers, jobs, and banking history.
 See if you can track down your previous property managers and ask them to serve as references for you.
 Also, you can pull your employment history from your resume’ and provide names/contact info for the HR departments at those companies.
 Your bank can verify your account, how long you’ve held it, and how often deposits are made.

 Granted, all of this may seem like a hassle or a tremendous amount of work, but remember, you’re looking for a place to live.
 It deserves as much or even more effort as seeking a new job.
 By going the extra mile, you will show your prospective property manager that you are a serious, responsible tenant whom they will be happy to welcome into their apartment community.

 Apply for a VC Community Apartment

-If you are looking for a new apartment, be sure to put a VC community on your list to tour.
-We have floor plans for you to view virtually or in person.
+If you are ready to take the next step and apply for a new apartment, schedule a tour of a Vision Community.
+We have floor plans that provide your personal space and spacious common areas for you to hang out with your roommate and friends.
 Our spacious, studio, 1 bedroom, 2 bedroom, and 3 bedroom apartment layouts provide cozy space.
 Check out our luxurious apartment floorplans in one of our communities and enjoy life at the VC.

 Schedule a tour today and see why Vision Communities is a great place to live.